jeffTheLandShark/CSC3310/README.md

 ## Learning Outcomes

-This was provided by the course syllabus:
+The following course outcomes were provided by the course syllabus:

 - Determine and justify time and space complexity of a variety of algorithms (both recursive and non-recursive)
 - Identify differences between best, expected, and worst-case runtimes